 The bottom line is: no matter how uncomfortable life might feel sometimes, you deserve to have a sense of safety, security, and support at all times.
 Above all else, know that you are not alone.
 Talk to God, talk to friends, and talk to people who can help you figure out where your discomfort is coming from and how to make things better.
 We’re always available at TheHopeLine, because you’re worthy of a good life.

 Have you been assaulted, physically, sexually or emotionally?
-Find out what to do if you’ve been assaulted.
-TheHopeLine can connect you with support and help you with reporting the abuse.
+Find out what to do if you've been assaulted.